thetnaingtn/go-dermacare-service/README.md

-# Backend service for derma care online consmetic store
+# Backend service for derma care online cosmetic store

 The purpose of this system is to allow the owner to manage stock and order.